 While you certainly can have your panels cleaned if you’d like to, regular rainstorms do a sufficient enough job.
 This may not be the case if your panels are in a drought-prone area or in a particularly dusty area.

-If you go with quality solar equipment backed by substantial warranties, your investment will be protected by the manufacturer should it not perform up to spec.
-Doubly, if you go with a solar installer that offers their own warranty on workmanship, production, and monitoring, like Paradise Energy’s Triple Ten Guarantee, they’ll keep an eye on your system and they’ll be there to fix it should anything go wrong.
+If you go with quality solar equipment backed by substantial warranties, the manufacturer will protect your investment should it not perform up to spec.
+Doubly, if you go with a solar installer that offers their own warranty on workmanship, production, and monitoring, like Paradise Energy’s Triple Ten Guarantee, they’ll keep an eye on your system, and they’ll be there to fix it should anything go wrong.

 Solar is a Low-Risk Investment

 Compared to other investments, solar is particularly low risk - especially given the potential returns it offers businesses.
 It’s a reliable technology with decades of proven success.